MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 ```

 #### Setting up Callbacks
-Now that we’ve written the code that subscribes to the WebSocket connections and send the `DriveTime` command, we’re ready to write the callback functions `_centerTimeOfFlight` and `_locomotionCommand`.
+Now that we’ve written the code to subscribe to the WebSocket connections and send the `DriveTime` command, we’re ready to write the callback functions `_centerTimeOfFlight` and `_locomotionCommand`.
 These functions trigger when Misty sends data for the events we’ve subscribed to.

-Let’s start with `_centerTimeOfFlight`, the callback function passed to `Subscribe()` for the `TimeOfFlight` WebSocket connection.
-We’ve subscribed to the `CenterTimeOfFlight` event in order to examine incoming data and tell Misty what to do when she detects an object in her path.
+Start with `_centerTimeOfFlight`, the callback function passed to `Subscribe()` for the `TimeOfFlight` WebSocket connection.
+We subscribe to the `CenterTimeOfFlight` event in order to examine incoming data and tell Misty what to do when she detects an object in her path.
 Data from this WebSocket is passed directly into the `_centerTimeOfFlight` callback function. `_centerTimeOfFlight` should parse this data and send Misty a `Stop` command if an object is detected in her path.

-Let’s define our callbacks above the section where we’ve written our commands.
+We define our callbacks above the section where we define our commands.
 Create a function called `_centerTimeOfFlight` with a single parameter called `data`.
 This parameter represents the data passed to Misty when the `CenterTimeOfFlight` event triggers.

 ```html
 <body>